cryptoeconomicslab/plasma-rust-framework/README.md

 **This is an experimental software, does not run in a production yet.**

+## Introduction

+CryptoeconomicsLab have been researching and developping Plasma and application framework on it.
+Now we are aiming to development framework for general second layer based on [Optimistic Virtual Machine](https://github.com/plasma-group/ovm).
+As [our development direction](https://medium.com/cryptoeconomics-lab/cel-development-direction-to-the-greater-abstraction-6860f87ce0eb), this repository supports "Client" of second layer.
+We determined to use Rust from the point of code reuse and secure code.

 ## What we do in the repository

 ### OVM Client implementation